JustJesseJB/woo-stockcartl/stockcartl-setup-guide.md

    - Verify that your WooCommerce payment gateways are configured correctly
    - Test with a simple payment method like Cash on Delivery first
    - Check WooCommerce order logs for any errors
+   - Look for deposit-related errors in the StockCartl debug logs

 4. **Database Issues**
+   - Database errors will be logged with their specific error messages
    - If you experience database errors, try deactivating and reactivating the plugin
    - This will trigger the database tables to be recreated
+   - Look for SQL errors in the debug logs

+5. **Log Directory Issues**
+   - If logs aren't being written, check permissions on the `/wp-content/uploads/stockcartl-logs/` directory
+   - The directory should be writable by the web server

+### System Information

+The Debug Logs page includes a System Information tab that provides details about:
+- WordPress configuration
+- WooCommerce setup
+- Server environment
+- Active plugins

+This information is valuable when contacting support for assistance.

 ### Getting Support